Posts with tag ”usa”

 Found 32 hits, currently showing 11-20.

-Deserts are a magical place where you can find things that you wouldn’t expect.
-They are also areas that attract a certain kind of people, who are able to endure and even thrive in the open wastes.
+Deserts are places where you can find things that you wouldn’t expect.
+These are areas that attract a certain kind of people, who are able to endure and even thrive in the open wastes.
+Out here, the line between genius and madness gets blurred.

 Bombay beach and beyond